adam-rocska/documentation/content/developer/tutorials/data_modules.rst

 module.
 Since data modules cannot override methods, tying automation to life-cycle changes of standard models is a common way to extend standard modules.
 A typical example would be an integration with the ``Sales`` app of Odoo.
-Let's imagine that your Real Estate module instegrates with the Sales application so that when a specific product is sold (e.g. a quote for managing the sale of a property), you want to automatically create a new property record in your module.
+Let's imagine that your Real Estate module integrates with the Sales application so that when a specific product is sold (e.g. a quote for managing the sale of a property), you want to automatically create a new property record in your module.